nodots/Git-Demo/README.rst

 ---------------------
 Using Git
 ---------------------
-This is how we do it on the dev branch
+This is how we do it on the dev branch.
+This should now be available on the dev branch on the server.